dazuma/toys/toys/docs/guide.md

 current directory, Toys will also report an error, since both are defined at the same point (the current directory) in the search path.

-#### Global Toys
+#### Global Tools

 Note that in the search path above, steps (1) and (2) are *context-dependent*.
 That is, they may be different depending on what directory you are in.
 However, steps (3) and (4) are *not* context-dependent, and are searched regardless of where you are located.
-Toys defined here are **global**, available everywhere.
+Tools defined here are **global**, available everywhere.

 By default, global tools are defined in your home directory and the system configuration directory.
 However, you can change this by defining the environment variable `TOYS_PATH`.
-This environment variable should contain a colon-delimited list of paths that should be searched for global toys.
+This environment variable should contain a colon-delimited list of paths that should be searched for global tools.
 If you do define it, it replaces (3) and (4) with the paths you specify.

 ## The Execution Environment